Xi Pegasi

-Xi Pegasi (ξ Peg, ξ Pegasi) is the Bayer designation for a double star in the northern constellation of Pegasus, the winged horse.
+Xi Pegasi (ξ Peg, ξ Pegasi), also named Tugongli, is a double star in the northern constellation of Pegasus, the winged horse.
 Located in the horse's neck, the primary component is an F-type main sequence star that is visible to the naked eye with an apparent visual magnitude of 4.2.
 It is 87% larger and 15% more massive that the Sun, radiating 4.55 times the solar luminosity.
 Based upon parallax measurements taken with the Hipparcos spacecraft, it is located 53.2 ± 0.2 light years from the Sun.

 The primary has been examined for the presence of an infrared excess that might indicate the presence of a debris disk, but none has been discovered.
 The common proper motion companion, NLTT 54820, is a twelfth magnitude red dwarf located at an angular separation of 11.4″ along a position angle of 96.9°.
 This corresponds to a projected physical separation of 192.3 AU.

+In Chinese astronomy, this star is part of the asterism Tǔ Gōng Lì (Clerks of the Earth Official, 土公吏).
+The IAU Working Group on Star Names adopted the name Tugongli for this star on 13 August 2026, after this Chinese constellation.